Opinion | Trump broke the immigration system. Biden hasn’t fixed it. Now Ukrainians are suffering the consequences.

 Given the U.S. government’s struggle to handle its existing immigration responsibilities, it’s perhaps understandable that Biden officials have been cautious about creating new programs for Ukrainians.
 But if we’re stretched too thin to assume responsibility for a few thousand Ukrainian refugees, how can much poorer, smaller neighboring countries easily absorb millions?

 “The challenge we’re confronting pales in comparison to that Eastern Europe is confronting,” says Mark Hetfield, president of HIAS, a nonprofit refugee resettlement agency.
-At some point an overwhelmed Europe might slam the door, he notes, as it did for Syrian refugees.
+At some point, an overwhelmed Europe might slam the door, he notes, as it did for Syrian refugees.
 This would create turmoil, stress and security vulnerabilities not only for stranded refugees but also for the societies they’re desperate to get into.

 Including possibly ours.
-Already, Ukrainians and Russians are showing up at the U.S. southern border, because they know getting advanced permission to enter could take years.
+Already, Ukrainians and Russians are showing up at the U.S. southern border, because they know getting advance permission to enter could take years.

 Trump’s xenophobic policies had consequences beyond the cruelty inflicted while he was in office.
 Ultimately, they hobbled our ability to provide aid during a humanitarian catastrophe and thereby protect our own national security interests.
 Now, Biden must not only respond to the current crisis but also repair our institutions so that we have greater capacity to deal with future ones.